ATNF/askapsoft/Code/Doc/user/current/doc/calim/csimulator.rst

 Parameters of the sources (or fields)
 -------------------------------------

-This section describes how the sky model.
+This section describes how the sky model is specified.
 The parameters can be given either in the main parset file or in a separate one pointed by *sources.definition* (see above).
 All parameters below have *Csimulator* prefix, if given in the main parset file.

 +------------------------+--------------+--------------+---------------------------------------------------------+